I believe in the potential--and the responsibility--of entrepreneurs to move beyond profit and provide solutions to the grand challenges of our time.

 I believe in the power of collective action to create ideas, projects and solutions that would be impossible for individual actors.

 I believe in the potential of every single one of us to make a difference.

 I hold a Bachelor's degree in Management and Technology and a Master's degree in Sustainable Resource Management, both from the Technical University of Munich (TUM).
-I received my doctorate in 2018 from TUM School of Management for my dissertation on community-based entrepreneurship--the process in which local communities collectively discover, develop and exploit opportunities to build entrepreneurial ventures that solve problems and generate added economic, social and/or ecological value for themselves and society.
+I received my doctorate in 2018 from TUM School of Management for my dissertation on community-based entrepreneurship.

-In 2018, I joined the Chair of Entrepreneurship and Technology Commercialization at EPFL where I am teaching courses on Sustainable Entrepreneurship and New Venture Strategy, and conducting research on Community-Based Entrepreneurship, Identity Dynamics, and Measuring Entrepreneurial Impact.
+In 2018, I joined the Chair of Entrepreneurship and Technology Commercialization at EPFL where I am teaching and conducting research on community-based entrepreneurship, sustainable entrepreneurship, identity dynamics, and measuring entrepreneurial impact.